 This is an opportunity to make a real impact on students’ lives.

 Texas Law’s goal is to improve the opportunities for students from all backgrounds to become leaders in the legal profession.
-The Law School has worked to promote diversity, equity, access and inclusion among its students well before the high school and undergraduate portion of the pipeline program was launched.
-“With partners like Vinson and Elkins we can strengthen our support for existing students and improve their experience,” said Shavonne Henderson (2005), Lecturer and Assistant Dean for Equity and Inclusion.
+The Law School has worked to promote belonging among its students well before the high school and undergraduate portion of the pipeline program was launched.
+“With partners like Vinson and Elkins we can strengthen our support for existing students and improve their experience,” said Shavonne Henderson (2005), Lecturer and Associate Dean.
 “Program sponsorships work to directly impact law students and promote student success.”

 “We’re proud to have such generous support for this mission from Vinson & Elkins, a great law firm with great commitments,” said Dean Ward Farnsworth.
 “And we look forward to having more partners in this work as it goes forward.”